dingwenxiao/rest_spring/README.md

 How to build, deploy and access the app?
 ================
-After Creating Amazon ec2 instance, on the instance you can do following:
+After Creating Amazon ec2 instance, on the instance you can do following:<br />
 1.create an image<br />
   mvn clean package docker:build -DpushImage

 2.show container instance<br />
-docker images
+  docker images<br />

 3.run the docker image<br />
   docker run -p 80:8080 -td rest_practice:0.1.0 <br />

 4. the access url is the your instance public ip address.<br />